arkenrealms/evolution/README.md

 ## Client

-You'll have to request access in Telegram: telegram.arken.gg
+This is the main client built in Unity, but since it has purchased assets, you'll have to request repo access in Telegram: telegram.arken.gg